fahad80/Graduation_Cap/README.md

 # README #
 This code was written for Arduino mini Pro (3.3V - 8MHz).
-Interfaced with Neo Pixel LED rings that plays four animations for a graduation cap.
+Interfaced with Neo Pixel LED rings it plays four animations for a graduation cap.

 ### Important note ###